Giants Q&A: Smith also may start next game

 Ben McAdoo wouldn’t say.

-“We’re going to take it one week at a time,” he said, noting he’d have to go back and watch tape of Geno Smith’s performance before making a decision.
+“We’re going to take it one week at a time,” he said after Sunday’s 24-17 loss to the Raiders, noting that he’d have to watch video of Geno Smith’s performance before making a decision.
 “These games are emotional, so to stand up here and make a decision right after the football game is not a good way to go about business.”

 Probably not.
 McAdoo seemed to be leaning toward a second straight start for Smith.